 Why identifiers matter

 Identifiers are an important part of any dataset.
-They let a computer uniquely identify and refer to specific grants, organisations, transactions and so-on.
+They let a computer uniquely identify and refer to specific grants, organisations, individuals, transactions and so-on.

 Whilst a human being may be good at recognising that “R S P B”, “Royal Society for the Protection of Birds” and “The RSPB” all refer to the same organisation, computers cannot make this connection unless a unique identifier is provided.